Joanna KeelMay 22, 2024

 Throughout the recruiting process, AI technology, chatbots, and career sites can passively collect information about job seekers skills, interests, years of experience, and geographic location.
 This information can aid your recruiters in delivering personalized candidate experiences and automated, customized job recommendations.

 Communication can make or break a candidate’s experience and should be designed with the candidate as a top priority.
-Your recruiters should be reaching out with regular updates throughout the interview process from the hiring manager and management team, news on the application status and, at the end, a job offer or letter of rejection.
+Your recruiters should be reaching out with regular updates throughout the interview process from the hiring manager and management team, news on the application status and, at the end, a letter of rejection or a job offer.

 AI-powered HR tech delivers personalized experiences that help job seekers connect with your employer brand, receive best-fit job recommendations and content that match their skills, interests, and geographic location, as well as proactively get answers to frequently asked questions.